The Doctorate in Clinical Psychology (DClinPsy)

 We’re often asked about the job prospects for clinical psychologists once they qualify.
 I’ve written an article on ‘the Status of Clinical Psychology in Malaysia‘ which I hope will be helpful if you are planning to work in Malaysia.

 If you obtain a qualification in the UK you will have the option of working in the UK.
 A new Graduate Visa is now being offered.
 It gives graduates from doctorate degrees permission to work in the UK for three years.
 As a skilled professional there is also a higher chance that you will be able to get permission to continue working in the UK after the three years.
 With some experience you may also be able to apply to live and work in other countries.

 Any questions or comments about training as a Clinical Psychologist in the UK as an international applicant?

 Did you find this article helpful?
-If you have any questions on drug or alcohol problems please write them in comments section at the bottom of this page and we’ll reply to you as soon as possible.
+If you have any questions on training in the UK as a Clinical Psychologist please write them in the comments section at the bottom of this page.
+We will reply to you as soon as possible.

 We would also be happy to receive any comments or opinions you may have on this article.